 DekaBank is the Savings Banks' securities service provider and, together with its subsidiaries, it forms the Deka Group.
-With total assets1 of approx. EUR 395 billion and roughly 5.2 million managed securities deposit accounts2, the Deka Group is one of Germany's largest securities service providers.
+With assets1 under management totalling EUR 381 billion and around 5.5 million managed securities accounts2, the Deka Group is one of Germany's largest securities service providers.
 It provides private and institutional investors with access to a wide range of investment products and services.
 DekaBank is firmly anchored in the Savings Banks Finance Group, and its portfolio of products and services is entirely tailored to the requirements of its owners and its sales partners in the securities trading business.